-These wholesalers offer broad but shallow product lines that are mostly of interest to retailers carrying a wide assortment of products, such as convenience stores, variety stores (e.g., those offering closeout products), and novelty retailers.
+These wholesalers offer broad but shallow product lines that are mostly of interest to retailers carrying a wide assortment of products, such as convenience stores, and smaller general merchandise stores, such as those offering closeout or novelty products.
 Since these wholesalers offer such a wide range of products, their knowledge of individual products may not be strong.

-Many wholesalers focus on specific product lines or industries and in doing so supply a narrow assortment of products but within the product lines offered there is great depth.
+Many wholesalers focus on specific product lines or industries and, in doing so, supply a narrow assortment of products.
+However, within the product lines offered there is considerable depth.
 Additionally, these wholesalers tend to be highly knowledgeable of the markets they serve.

-In the Distribution Decisions Tutorial we introduced the concept of wholesaler-sponsored channel arrangements where a wholesaler brings together and manages many independent retailers.
-The services of these wholesalers are limited to the retailers involved in the contractual arrangement.
+In the Distribution Decisions Tutorial, we introduced the concept of wholesaler-sponsored channel arrangements where a wholesaler brings together and manages many independent retailers.
+The services of these contractual wholesalers are supplied only to the retailers involved in the contractual arrangement.

 The industrial distributor directs their operations to the business customer rather than to other resellers.
 Depending on the distributor, they can carry either broad or narrow product lines.

-A wholesale operation common to the food industry is the cash-and-carry where buyers visit the wholesaler’s facility, select their order, pay in cash (i.e., credit purchases not permitted), and then handle their own delivery (i.e., carry) to their place of business.
-This form of wholesaling has begun to expand outside of the food industry as large wholesale club, such as Costco and Sam’s Club, allow qualified businesses to purchase products intended for retail sale.
+A wholesale operation common to the food industry is the cash-and-carry.
+Historically, this wholesale format involved buyers visiting a wholesaler’s facility where they selected their orders, paid in cash, and then handled their own deliveries (i.e., carry) to their place of business.
+Today many cash-and-carry wholesalers do not limit payment to cash only and instead accept credit card payment.
+This form of wholesaling has begun to expand outside of the food industry as large wholesale clubs, such as Costco and Sam’s Club, allow qualified businesses to purchase products intended for retail sale.